wjkmartin/wjkmartin/README.md

-<h1 align="center">I'm Will Martin, and the websites and me have an understanding.</h1>
+<h2 align="center">I'm Will Martin, don't worry, the websites and me have an understanding.</h2>

 - 💻 Frontend developer at Constant Health
 - 🐕 Dog person, but learning that cats are chill little friends as well